grimme-lab/qc2-teaching/doc/scf.rst

 the coordinates, usually we would follow IUPAC recommendations and use SI units like meters, but if you think about a molecule on the length scale in meters it becomes quite inconvenient.
-To get into the right ballpark we could choose Ångström which have an obvious relation to the SI unit, but here we will use Bohr which is the length unit of the atomic units system.
+To get into the right ballpark we could choose Ångström which has an obvious relation to the SI unit, but here we will use Bohr which is the length unit of the atomic units system.
 Atomic units have the advantage that a lot of constants drop out of the